Masters in Business Administration

 - Nonprofit Entrepreneurial Management

-- Graduate Certificate in Nonprofit Leadership and Social Entrepreneurship
+- Graduate Certificate in Nonprofit/NGO Leadership

 The first three tracks of study are 36 semester hours in total, while the graduate certificate is 15 semester hours.

 MBA students join cohorts who take their core classes together one night a week.
 Classes are delivered in a variety of formats including lecture, case study, and group discussion.
 The MBA is normally completed in two years.

 Local businesses play a key role in making our program a success by recommending students with strong leadership potential, and often offering tuition reimbursement for the student, their employee.